Thebarton, South Australia: Local government

 Thebarton was part of the then largely rural District of West Torrens until 1883, when the residents of the more urban suburbs of Thebarton, Mile End and Torrensville successfully petitioned to become the Corporation of the Town of Thebarton.

 In 1997 the Town of Thebarton re-amalgamated with the City of West Torrens.

 Demographics

-Thebarton has a significant Greek-Australian population and is the suburb with the largest Greek Australian population per capita in Australia.
-In fact, according to census data released by the Australian Bureau of Statistics in 2001, the suburbs of Thebarton and neighbouring Torrensville together are home to 4,471 Greek-Australians; i.e., 18.7 per cent of the total population.
+Thebarton has a significant Greek-Australian population and has been the suburb with the largest Greek Australian population per capita in Australia.

-Facilities
+Facilities and entertainment

 The Thebarton campus of the University of Adelaide, also known as Adelaide University Research Park, occupies a complex of former industrial buildings in the northeastern corner of the suburb.

+The Wheatsheaf Hotel in George Street is a popular pub and music venue.
+It offers craft beers and wine from small producers, and also brews its own beers.
+Apart from regularly showcasing live music, "the Wheaty" also hosts book clubs, Morris dancers, knitting groups, and roller-derby parties.
+In 2017, the Wheaty Brewing Corps was named Australia's best small brewery at the national Craft Beer Awards, and it has been inducted into the SA Music Hall of Fame.
+In 2021 it started selling its own beers in cans, to take away.